aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 * Tatin needs a Unicode version of Dyalog.

-* You need at least version 18.0.44280 because that version comes with a very important fix.
+* You need at least Dyalog version 18.0.

 Note that when you call `]Tatin.Init` Tatin will check whether those requirements are met.